 Taboom works to improve media coverage of taboo topics that fuel violence, bigotry and human rights violations.

-Our current training, mentoring, editing and publishing programs primarily focus on religion and LGBTQI+ (Lesbian, Gay, Bi/Pansexual, Transgender/Gender Non-Conforming, Queer, Intersex, +)/SSOGIE (Sex, Sexual Orientation, Gender Identity and Expression) rights in Sub-Saharan Africa.
+Our current training, mentoring, editing and publishing programs primarily focus on religion and LGBTQI+ (Lesbian, Gay, Bi/Pansexual, Transgender/Gender Diverse, Queer, Intersex, +)/SSOGIE (Sex, Sexual Orientation, Gender Identity and Expression) rights in Sub-Saharan Africa.
 As new opportunities emerge, we continue to expand our thematic and geographic foci.

-Each engagement includes training and mentoring at least 20 journalists with local partners using our existing resources and curriculum along with newly created country-specific guides.
+Each engagement includes training and mentoring at least 20 journalists with local partners using our existing guides and curriculum along with newly created country-specific resources.
 After each training, we edit and publish trainees’ stories to enhance local and international understanding of religion and SSOGIE rights.
 To ensure sustainability, we mentor trainees for at least one year post-training and assist them in spreading lessons learned throughout their newsrooms and media networks.

 Specific training sessions address journalists’ motivations and professional obligations; key concepts and terms around SSOGIE issues and religion; media freedom challenges and opportunities; structural inequalities; story ideas, angles and sources; source safety and sensitivity; and news value and public interest.
 Trainees also analyze positive and problematic media reporting examples and engage with local faith leaders and SSOGIE activists/community members.